openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 ---------------------------------------------

-In the second part of the multi-GPU benchmarking, we wanted to understand how the DGX A100 was able to run _independent_ workloads on each of the GPUs.
+In the second part of the multi-GPU benchmarking, we wanted to understand how DGX™ A100 was able to run _independent_ workloads on each of the GPUs.
 So we took the same benchmark configuration as in the multi-GPU case, but we launched 1, 2, … 8 Pods of the benchmark, all with one dedicated GPU.
 We used a shared directory to synchronize